Canadian crude oil weakened after Enbridge Inc. (ENB) issued a mid-month apportionment notice for its Mainline pipeline system.

 Oils produced in Texas’s Permian Basin weakened as HollyFrontier Corp.
-(HFC) was scheduled to begin maintenance at its 115,000 barrel-a-day Navajo refinery in Artesia, New Mexico, early this month.
+(HFC:US) was scheduled to begin maintenance at its 115,000 barrel-a-day Navajo refinery in Artesia, New Mexico, early this month.
 Company officials said Nov.
 7 maintenance would begin this month, and the company reported extra emissions from the plant on Jan.
 7. The refinery processes crudes from West Texas and Cushing.

 West Texas Sour weakened 75 cents to an $18.75 per-barrel discount to WTI, while West Texas Intermediate delivered in Midland, Texas, weakened 65 cents to trade at a $13.75 discount to the same grade delivered in the U.S. supply hub in Cushing, Oklahoma.